BioDepot/SpatialProteomics/README.md

 Click the link above to open the workflow in GitHub Codespaces.

+A demonstration video for this workflow is available at [https://youtu.be/vHjdCAZQhfE](https://youtu.be/vHjdCAZQhfE)

 For more information on how to use Bwb, click this [LINK](https://biodepot.github.io/training/).

 Pre-print: bioRxiv 2025.05.23.655879; [DOI](https://doi.org/10.1101/2025.05.23.655879)